Crime

 September 12 CNN was reporting that "people see this as far more

-came through loud and clear in four different polls."
-CNN reported
+incident.
+That came through loud and clear in four different

-that in their own poll "86 percent of Americans described yesterday's
+polls."
+CNN reported that in their own poll "86 percent of

 Many

-they acknowledged that we did not know who would be the target of this
+although they acknowledged that we did not know who would be the

 On